Perspective | Gun laws were meant to ban private militants. Now, our hands are tied.

 In the 14th century, King Edward III prohibited armed men from coming to “fairs, markets, [or] in the presence of the justices or other ministers” upon pain of imprisonment.
 Over a century later, King Henry VII prohibited quarreling gentry from leading armed retainers into the city square.
 In 1604, the English jurist Lord Coke, famous for establishing the principle that “a man’s home is his castle,” also said a man could not assemble an armed retinue to protect him in town.

 Early American lawmakers copied these English restrictions into their legal treatises and guidebooks, sometimes verbatim.
 American manuals for justices of the peace instructed law enforcement to apprehend those going “among any great Concourse of People” with offensive weapons.
 Shortly after the Civil War, when the progenitors of the Ku Klux Klan began to appear in the streets, a Union general outlawed private “[o]rganizations of white or colored persons bearing arms” from assembling, patrolling or making arrests, because official law enforcement alone possessed that power.
 In 1886, in Presser v.
-Illinois, the Supreme Court held that Illinois could prevent socialist labor organizers from parading armed in the streets of Chicago.
+State of Illinois, the Supreme Court held that Illinois could prevent socialist labor organizers from parading armed in the streets of Chicago.
 The prohibition, according to the court, did “not infringe the right of the people to keep and bear arms.”

 Armed peacekeeping by private groups was outlawed in the 20th century, too.
 States like Washington banned private armies after plutocrats started using them to quell labor unrest.
 In 1907, Washington’s highest court upheld a conviction under such a law, stating: “Armed bodies of men are a menace to the public, their mere presence is fraught with danger, and the state has wisely reserved to itself the right to organize, maintain and employ them.”
 The tradition continued into mid-century; none other than Ronald Reagan made his own contribution.
-In 1967, after the Black Panther Party for Self Defense began armed patrols of Oakland, Calif., Reagan, then the state’s governor, signed a law criminalized the practice, stating there’s “no reason why … a citizen should be carrying loaded weapons.”
+In 1967, after the Black Panther Party for Self Defense began armed patrols of Oakland, Calif., Reagan, then the state’s governor, signed a law that criminalized the practice, stating there’s “no reason why … a citizen should be carrying loaded weapons.”

 The common purpose behind these long-standing regulations is apparent: When private groups go about a city armed, others arm themselves in response, escalating tension — and the risk of injury and death mounts.
 So what changed to make it routine, today, for armed individuals to descend upon places like Kenosha purporting to act as law enforcement — with deadly consequences?
 Three interrelated factors appear to be at work: